arnolddevos/modular-fsm/README.md

 the impact of changes is more contained; and several commands and events may share the same view of state, reducing duplication.

+The `Lens` trait codifies methods that are sometimes defined on `State` to extract and update a partial state.

 ## Notifications

 Sometimes an event serves only to signal that a particular command has been executed,